-It is not helped by the chronic stimulation of our everyday world.
+The chronic stimulation of our everyday world does not help.
 The more noise there is within our nervous system, the more fragmented our ideas become.

-Its also more difficult when we don’t feel completely in touch with who we are, which is a common trait amongst people of all walks of life who are constantly trying to meet all of the demands of modern living.
+Its also more difficult when we don’t feel completely in touch with who we are, which is a common trait among people of all walks of life who are constantly trying to meet the demands of modern living.
 It’s also the same for artists and creatives who are under pressure to meet deadlines, or under strain to meet all of their financial commitments.
-The most important parts of creative brain begin shutting down, and we start to lose touch with who we really are – that place within us which is beyond ego and is simply a pure, expressive essence.
+The essential parts of the creative brain begin shutting down, and we start to lose touch with who we really are – that place within us which is beyond ego and is merely a pure, expressive essence.

 Likewise, conceptual thinking is considerably easier when we possess a relaxed nervous system.
 But maintaining such a carefree and relaxed state is becoming ever more challenging as life speeds up.

-“The impact of fear is loss of creativity”
+“The impact of fear is a loss of creativity.”

 How does Vedic meditation help?

-When we experience alpha functioning at a localised level - as we sometimes do when we are relaxed or within nature - we actually find our mind synchronising into highly coherent patterns of slow wave alpha and sometimes even high level theta functioning.
-This is when we can sometimes feel that sensation of ‘flow’.
+When we experience alpha functioning at a localised level – as we sometimes do when we are relaxed or within nature – we find our mind synchronising into highly coherent patterns of slow wave alpha and sometimes even high-level theta functioning.
+This is when we can sometimes feel that sensation of ‘flow.’